Understand the double-action revolver and know what you're looking for in your choice of self-defense handgun.

-A lot of today's revolvers are generally what is known as double action, meaning that the only thing you have to do, is squeeze the trigger in order for it to fire (it should go without saying that the cylinder should also be loaded with the proper caliber of ammo.
+A lot of today's revolvers are generally what is known as double-action, meaning, the only thing you have to do, is to squeeze the trigger in order for it to fire.
+It goes without saying, the cylinder should also be loaded with the proper caliber of ammo.

 As you pull the trigger, a hammer begins to cock (either internally or externally).
 Once it reaches its break, the hammer is sent home coming into contact with the cartridge's primer, sending the bullet out of the barrel.

 If you decide to buy a revolver with this capability, we recommend keeping it in DA, with the hammer down.
-The gun can still be fired this way, but you have to intentionally do it.
+You can still fire your gun this way, but you have to intentionally do it.
 It is a lot safer.

 Here is an example of a great double action only revolver chambered in .38 Special.
 This is my wife's concealed carry piece and it is a hammerless “Off Duty” model from Charter Arms.

-Even though it is a .38, it kicks like a mule because it is lightweight, has a two inch barrel and not a very large grip.
+Even though it is a .38, it kicks like a mule because it is lightweight, has a two-inch barrel and not a very large grip.
 But, it's great to conceal carry because it doesn't require a lot of room and doesn't have a hammer to snag on.

-As I said earlier, it is literally a point and shoot handgun.
+As I said earlier, it is literally a point-and-shoot handgun.
 They are accurate for center mass self-defense shooting, not for competitive or longer-distance shooting.

 The point is you want something which goes bang when you need to defend yourself from an attack.
 Something you don't have to worry about having to cock a hammer or pull back the slide.

 This video from Cool Stuff Guys Like will explain to you the difference between the single action vs double-action revolver: